 You may also benefit from individual therapy.

 You may find that through relationship counseling, you are noticing things that you can benefit from working on individually with a therapist.
-Individual therapy works hand-in-hand with couple's counseling, so you can see the most progress.
+Going through therapy individually can lead to even greater progress in couples counseling.